Post-Natal Depletion; New Mums, Do You Have It? Here’s How To Tell

 Are you suffering from tiredness, exhaustion, general all-round forgetfulness and feeling really emotional, with a poor memory…and did you have a baby in the past seven years?
 Well, you might have post-natal depletion.

-Post-natal depletion is a term newly coined by an Australian dcotor who thinks it’s a condition where the physical demands of pregnancy and growing a baby depletes so much from your body that, along with various factors of motherhood, basically means you’re worn down and ground out and not firing on all cylinders.
+Post-natal depletion is a term newly coined by an Australian doctor who thinks it’s a condition where the physical demands of pregnancy and growing a baby depletes so much from your body that, along with various factors of motherhood, basically means you’re worn down and ground out and not firing on all cylinders.

 And if this sounds like it just applies to new mums then apparently, it is possible to suffer from it up to seven years *after* having a baby.

 Do you think you might have it?
 I totally do!
 And I don’t know of many mums who wouldn’t identify with some or most of the symptoms.

-I hadn’t heard of post-natal depletion until reading about it on here, of all places, and I’m not entirely sure of the truth of it, but it really, really struck a chord.
+I hadn’t heard of post-natal depletion until reading about it.
+It really, really struck a chord.